ripxorip/aerojump.vim/README.md

 | `C-space`             | Move cursor to the selected result

 ## Self-Promotion
-Like aerojump.nvim?
+Like aerojump.vim?
 Make sure to follow the repository and why not leave a star.

 ## Contributors
 - Philip Karlsson Gisslow